top of page

 Intent - Why is Music important for our children?

-Implement - What will our children learn?
+Implement - How will our children learn?

-Through a carefully planned progressive-curriculum, teachers plan engaging topics which they think will inspire, challenge and motivate children to learn.
+We deliver a carefully planned progressive-curriculum, teachers plan engaging topics which they think will inspire, challenge and motivate children to learn.
 There is a two year rolling programme in which children’s skills and knowledge are embedded and developed during their time at Dane Royd.
-Our music curriculum is created from the Kapow music scheme as well as teachers adding their own musical elements through curriculum link.
+Our music curriculum is created from the Kapow music scheme.
+Our subject lead has a first class honours degree in music, is a musician herself having played nationally and internationally.
+The subject leader has used her specialist knowledge alongside the Kapow scheme to develop a curriculum which connects all the inter-related dimensions of music across the children’s time at Dane Royd.

-As part of Years 3 and 4 National Curriculum music lessons, they have weekly ukulele lessons from Wakefield Music Service as part of their first access lessons.
-These are whole school music lessons which teach the children how to play the ukulele.
 These ‘first access’ lessons often provide a great launch into small group lessons for many budding young musicians.
 These fun lessons also include singing, musical games and rhythm work and help to develop the young person as a whole.

 For children in UFS and KS1 they have the opportunity to learn to play in a band through the Rock Steady Programme.
 This programme is proven to progress musicianship, confidence and teamwork skills with no prior experience necessary.
 These children also get regular performance opportunities to show what they have learnt to their parents and their peers.
 To sign your child up please go to www.rocksteadymusicschool.com